Yandex Cloud

 The password must be from 10 to 72 characters long.

-• opensearchSpec: OpenSearch host group settings.
-Contain an array of nodeGroups elements. one for each host group.
+• opensearchSpec: OpenSearch host group settings that contain an array of nodeGroups elements, one per host group.
 Each element has the following structure:

 • name: Host group name.